danelumax/yoga/README.md

 # yoga
-## This is not a project, just a studying code repository for java, javascript and C++
+## This is not a project, just a studying code repository for java
 Record my code way ~
 Code is my fortune ~